 Mexico sit top of Group F coming into this tie after taking six points from their opening couple of matches.
 Sweden and Germany are both on three points with South Korea propping up the table.
 They’ve already been eliminated.

-Mexico have only conceded a single goal in their previous 180 minutes of football
+- Mexico have only conceded a single goal at the tournament.